millerja1251/B351_FinalProject/README.md

 # B351_FinalProject
 INTRODUCTION

-This is Jackson Miller and Aidan Molina's Final Project Source code for CSCI-B 351 Introduction to AI.
+This is Jackson Miller and Aidan Molina's Final Project source code for CSCI-B 351 Introduction to AI.
 Our program is designed to compared two different algorithms specifically a backtracking and a mathematical approach algorithm.
-This was done by solving nonogram puzzles and comparing the time complexity
+This was done by solving nonogram puzzles and comparing the time complexity.

 DEPENDENCIES